5 Reasons You May Be Overweight That Have Nothing to Do With Your Diet

 As you know, your thyroids can make your weight skyrocket.

-It is with your thyroids that your body regulates the rate at which it uses energy and this has to do with how many calories you consume.
+Your body regulates the rate at which it uses energy through your thyroids.
+This is related to how many calories you consume.

 If they aren’t functioning properly, you may become overweight, even if you’re not eating much.